aspuru-guzik-group/funsies/README.md

 [ardb](https://github.com/yinqiwen/ardb) probably work, but are not tested.

 ## Hello, funsies!
-funsies is easy to deploy and simple to use.
+funsies is fast to deploy and simple to use.
 To run workflows, three components need to be connected:

 - 📜 a python script describing the workflow